 Hagia Sophia and the Blue Mosque are the two best-known and most beloved attractions in Istanbul.
 The architecture of both structures is indescribably beautiful and their history seems endless.
-From early morning to dusk, rain or shine, there are long lines of people admiring the exterior of these amazing structures and waiting to get inside.
-The two face each other from opposite ends of a city park with a beautiful water fountain between them.
+From early morning to dusk, rain or shine, there are long lines of people waiting to get inside and admiring the exterior of these amazing structures.
+The two buildings face each other from opposite ends of a city park in Istanbul with a beautiful water fountain between them.

-For Muslims the Blue Mosque is the most holy.
+For Muslims the ancient Blue Mosque is the most holy.
 It’s an active mosque.
 During prayer times throughout the day tourists and non-worshippers are not allowed inside.
 All who enter the Blue Mosque must remove their shoes and remain silent.
-Women wear head coverings.
-There are no such restrictions for Hagia Sofia.
+Women must wear head coverings.
+There are no similar restrictions for visitors to Hagia Sofia.

-“Following the Peace of Zsitvatorok (1606) and the unfavorable result of the wars with Persia, Sultan Ahmed I decided to build a huge mosque in Istanbul.
-The mosque was built on the site of the palace of the Byzantine emperors facing the Hagia Sophia (at that time the most venerated mosque in Istanbul) and the hippodrome, a site of great symbolic significance.
+“Following the Peace of Zsitvatorok (1606) and the unfavorable result of the wars with Persia, Sultan Ahmed I built a huge mosque in Istanbul.
+The mosque was built on the site of the palace of the Byzantine emperors.
+It faces the Hagia Sophia (at that time the most venerated mosque in Istanbul) and the hippodrome, a site of great symbolic significance.
 Large parts of the southern side of the Blue Mosque rest on the foundation and vaults of the Great Palace.”